 c31 patients were not assessable for MCL on central review, and 15 patients with unconfirmed AHN were classified as not having AHN.

 dMedian DOR was not reached in any subtype.
 Median follow up for DOR, among all responders, was 35.0 months.

 Study 3 was a single-arm, multicenter, open-label trial of 26 patients with advanced SM.
 RYDAPT was administered orally at 100 mg twice daily with food.
 The median age in this group was 64 years, 58% of patients were male and most were Caucasian (81%).
 Eligibility criteria were similar to Study 2.
 By Valent criteria per investigator assessment, of 17 patients with SM-AHN, 10 achieved a response (1 partial, 9 major) by 2 cycles that was sustained for at least 8 weeks.
 Patients who received concomitant corticosteroids were included.
 Of the 6 patients with MCL, 1 achieved partial response and 1 achieved major response.
 Median DOR for either group had not been reached, with DOR ranging from 3.4+ to 79.2+ months in patients with SM-AHN and 28.6+ to 32.1+ months in patients with MCL.
 The subtype of SM in the remaining 3 patients was unconfirmed.

 What is RYDAPT?

-RYDAPT is an oral prescription medicine used to treat adults:
+RYDAPT is a prescription medicine used to treat adults:

-- with newly diagnosed with a certain type of acute myeloid leukemia (AML), in combination with certain
+- newly diagnosed with a certain type of acute myeloid leukemia (AML), in combination with certain chemotherapy medicines

 - Your healthcare provider will perform a test to make sure RYDAPT is right for you.